| This little girl is EXHAUSTING, but so, so amazing. We've had a lot of challenges over these last few months, but

 We’re still trying to figure out what to put on her feet, as her wobbly little ankles still need a bit of support.
 Right

 now she is in her special combat-boot shoes from Conductive Ed, but we think she will end up in a small pair of ankle braces.
+Another progression Madison has made in her physical therapy and walking is she is steering her walker all by herself!

 She is a CRAZY driver, but she is finally figure out how to get the walker where she wants to go.
 Before, we had the wheels